therryan/Ords/README.markdown

 ## Installation

-To install, just go to the folder and 'make'.
+To install, just go to the folder and `make`.
 Then copy the resulting binary to the place that you want.
-'make install' is going to be implemented some day (who needs it anyway?...)
+`make install` is going to be implemented some day (who needs it anyway?...)

 ## Usage

 Currently, Ords supports to ways of interaction: the interactive mode and the argument-interface.
 To open the interactive mode, just open the application.
-To see the supported commands, type 'help' To see what arguments there are, type 'ords --help'.
+To see the supported commands, type `help` To see what arguments there are, type `ords --help`.

 ### Paths and Settings